mc-datapacks/en/src/conventions/common_trait.md

 ### Special Type Group

-This trait represents common behavior from modded minecraft, this should help with integrating your pack into this convention.
+This trait represents common behavior from Modded Minecraft, this should help with integrating your pack into this convention.

 > This group is an exception to the rule above, you can use multiple traits from this group as much as you like.